-© Her Majesty the Queen in Right of Canada Également offert en français carry bear spray, and look ahead.

-All elevations are an approximate to give riders an idea of what to expect on each route.
-Elevations are calculated as the total amount of elevation gained and the total amount of elevation lost (all the ups and downs) over the entire distance of an out-and-back trail or a loop.
+© Her Majesty the Queen in Right of Canada Catalogue No: R64-413/2-201 ISBN: 978-0-660-07434-4 Également offert en français calculated as the total amount of elevation gained and the total amount of elevation lost (all the ups and downs) over the entire distance of an out-and-back trail or a loop.

 DONE WITH THIS BROCHURE?Please return to a park facility or share it with others.
-HOW WAS YOUR TRIP?
-Please send your comments to pc.banff-vrc.pc@canada.ca

-Looking to ramp up your adventure?
-Pick up the Mountain Biking Trails Guide at a Parks Canada visitor centre or view online at pc.gc.ca/banffbrochures
+HOW WAS YOUR TRIP?Please send your comments to banffinfo@pc.gc.ca ramp up your adventure?
+Pick up the Mountain Biking Trails Guide at a Parks Canada visitor centre or view online at pc.gc.ca/banffbrochures Looking to